 Richard Evans is the head of the family department.
 He has specialised in family law for over 30 years, accumulating a wealth of knowledge and experience from the numerous matters and situations that he has dealt with during that period of time.
 Richard uses his wide experience to provide a professional, sensitive and constructive approach to the matters he deals with.

-Richard has been a member of the Law Society Family Panel for many years.
-He is also a "Resolution Accredited Specialist" which recognises his expertise, experience and additional training undertaken in the field of family work.
+Richard has been a member of the Law Society’s Family Accreditation Scheme for many years.
+This recognises his expertise, experience and additional training undertaken in the field of family work.
 He has also for many years been a member of Resolution.

 Edward specialises in Personal Injury, Criminal and Regulatory Law, Professional Negligence, Dispute Resolution and Employment issues.
 Edward qualified as a solicitor in 1992, and after working at a large Bristol practice, moved back to Malvern in 1996, becoming a partner of the firm in 1998.

 Edward regularly appears as an advocate before the criminal courts, dealing with the full range of offences from murder and fraud to road traffic offences.

 Edward has successfully pursued on behalf of clients claims against professional advisers, including up to the Court of Appeal.

 When not working for his clients, Edward can be found either walking his dog, playing golf or being a taxi service to his daughters.

 Tamsin joined Gaynor-Smith Owen & Co shortly after leaving college.
 During her time with us she has completed training to become a Fellow of the Chartered Institute of Legal Executives, specialising in residential conveyancing.
 As Head of the Conveyancing Department Tamsin assists with the firm's annual re-accreditation to the Law Society's Quality Conveyancing Scheme.
 Tamsin is an experienced conveyancer able to deal with all aspects of residential conveyancing.